-Hunter Focus is a nootropic supplement that was developed to help you achieve better cognitive performance.
+Hunter Focus is a nootropic supplement that was developed by Roar Ambition to help men achieve better cognitive performance and brain health.

 This either means a lower margin for the company or lesser quality ingredients.

-My first quick look at Focus brought quite a lot of excitement.
+My quick look at Hunter Focus brought quite a lot of excitement.

-The packaging is notably unique, and it screams HIGH-QUALITY.
-Well, at least the bottle (the label is nothing special).
+The packaging was notably unique, and it screamed high-quality.
+Well, at least the bottle, the ingredients not so much.

-So, I’ve decided to test Focus by myself and see what happens.
+So, I decided to test Hunter Focus and see what happens.

 One thing I immediately got reminded of was how I dislike taking so many capsules in the morning.

-This is not a big deal for some, but since I combine my nootropics with B12 (1 capsule), D3 (1 tablet), Omega 3 (1-2 tablets), Prebiotics (1-2 capsules) and sometimes some other supplements, adding four more caps in the morning is not my favorite thing.
+This is not a big deal for some, but since I combine nootropics with Vitamin B12 (1 capsule), D3 (1 tablet), Omega 3 (1-2 tablets), Prebiotics (1-2 capsules), and sometimes some other supplements, adding four more caps in the morning is not an enjoyable experience.

 Focus Hunter Ingredients